cnguy/kayn/README.md

   Some are required, and some are not.
 I often take care of the ones that are required.

-  For example, the required parameter is type.
+  For example, the required parameter is 'type'.
-  I made it so that the default is 'RANKED_SOLO_5x5' if a type is not passed in.
+  I made it so that the default is 'RANKED_SOLO_5x5' if 'type' is not passed in.

-  The client will give off warnings if there are required parameters that you did not pass in though (that I haven't taken care of).
+  The client will give off warnings if there are required parameters that you did not pass in though (that I can't take care of).
 */
-k.getChallengers({ region: 'na' }, rprint) // get solo queue games k.getChallengers({ region: 'na', options: {
+k.getChallengers({ region: 'na' }, rprint) // get challengers from ranked solo queue ladder k.getChallengers({ region: 'na', options: {
   type: 'RANKED_FLEX_SR'
-}}, rprint) // get flex games
+}}, rprint) // get challengers from ranked flex ladder k.getSummoner() // getSummoner request FAILED; required parameters name or id not passed in

+/*
+  Note that the first parameter of most methods must always be an object.
+  But for specific methods that only have optional parameters or arguments satisfied by defaults, we can skip that.
+*/
+k.getChallengers(rprint) // default region, default solo queue mode, valid k.getRuneList(rprint) // not passing in any optional arguments, valid

 /*
   However, for getMatchList, the endpoint uses an optional